Secuikey+ Manual, Programming and Replacement Information

 .
 I purchased my replacement from here, perfectly satisified.

 A number of places, including Remotes Unlimited, Audiovox themselves, sell the Code Alarm PROTX6 with FCC ID ELVATDB remote as a replacement for the ELEVAT6B.
-I have not confirmed it's efficacy.
+Mike emailed me in Dec 2013 to confirm he bought a ELVATDB key fob on eBay and it worked great as a replacement for his 1999 Tacoma.